aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/pdfextractor/extract-images/_index.md

             MemoryStream memoryStream = new MemoryStream();
             extractor.GetNextImage(memoryStream);

-            // Write to disk, if you like, or use it otherwise. using (FileStream fileStream = new FileStream(dataDir + DateTime.Now.Ticks.ToString() + "_out.jpg", FileMode.Create))
+            // Write to disk, if you like, or use it otherwise using (FileStream fileStream = new FileStream(dataDir + DateTime.Now.Ticks.ToString() + "_out.jpg", FileMode.Create))
             {
                 memoryStream.WriteTo(fileStream);